-Care coordination is a proactive approach for appropriately moving patients along the continuum of care and providing continuity among phases of service delivered to the patient both in and beyond the inpatient setting.
-The goals would include proactively managing length of stay, emphasize patient-centered care, ensure evidence-based care and ensure appropriate level of care.
+Care Coordination is a proactive approach for appropriately moving patients along the continuum of care and providing continuity among phases of service delivered to the patient both in and beyond the inpatient setting.
+The goals include proactively managing length of stay, emphasize patient-centered care, ensure evidence-based and appropriate level of care.

-Ensuring compliance with CMS Conditions of Participation - 42 CFR 482.43 by early identification of patients who are likely to suffer adverse health consequences upon discharge if there is not adequate discharge planning.
+Complying with CMS Conditions of Participation - 42 CFR 482.43 by early identification of patients who are likely to suffer adverse health consequences upon discharge if there is not adequate discharge planning.
 Proactive discharge planning helps with identification of high-risk patients, assessment of needs and appropriately removing barriers to discharge.
 This improves patient outcomes and decreases readmissions and length of stay.